Coutinho hopes Xavi can get Barcelona firing

-Philippe Coutinho hopes Xavi can achieve success with the existing group of players at Barcelona.

-Xavi was presented as Barca's new head coach on Monday, returning to the club that formed him as a player and with whom we won 25 trophies during an illustrious 17 years.
+Xavi was presented as Barca's new head coach on Tuesday (AEDT), returning to the club that formed him as a player and with whom we won 25 trophies during an illustrious 17 years.

 Sergi Barjuan stepped in for the interim and took charge of a win and two draws, the last of which saw Barca throw away a three-goal lead to draw 3-3 with Celta Vigo.
 They now sit ninth in LaLiga after 12 games, 11 points adrift of leaders Real Sociedad.